nupur1492/RProjects/README.md

 # RProjects

 Curated list of R DataScience projects I have implemented to get my feet wet in the world of data science.
+You can add your solutions under each project title.
+Feel free to contribute :)

 - [R DataScience Projects](#r-datascience-projects)
   - [Data Wrangling of Seattle Traffic data](#data-wrangling-of-seattle-traffic-data)